richardupright/TF-cronos/README.md

 		api_token = "<your-api-token>"
 	```
 	* make sure to select "sensitive" for the token (it makes it write-only, better security)
-	* add the identity file to the github repo
+	* add the identity file to the GitHub repo
 		* in windows, git clone https://github.com/richardupright/TF-cronos
 		* git init
 		* git add identity.tf